 The following material is available for you:

 - English video, recorded at the "plugIn - Geek out" event at SAP in January 2014.
 Thanks to Julien for making the event possible and the recording.

 This video is 35 minutes long and consists of two parts.
 The first part gives a short overview of the history and inner workings.
-In the second part I show how to code for the Atari 2600 using WUDSN IDE.
-Changing a single line of code and seeing immediately what happens brings you as close a possible to the machine.
+In the second part, I show how to code for the Atari 2600 using WUDSN IDE.
+Changing a single line of code and seeing immediately what happens brings you as close as possible to the machine.

 - German video, recorded during the event night at the Digital Retropark in January 2015.
 Thanks to Falk Heinzelmann & Stefan Pitsch for the event and Markus Wlochowitz for the photos and the recording.

-This video is 1:15 hours long and entirely focuses on explaining the inner workings and how better code made better graphics possible.
+This video is 1:15 hours long and entirely focuses on explaining the inner workings and how better code makes better graphics possible.
 This video does not contain any coding parts.

-- Recommended further readings such as Racing the Beam at MIT Press and Atari 2600 Programming on AtariAge.
+- I recommend further readings such as Racing the Beam at MIT Press and Atari 2600 Programming on AtariAge.